 ERIEC will review potential matches once your personal profile has been received.
 Mentors and mentees are matched based on shared educational background, similar work experience, and common goals.

 How are mentees screened?

-Mentees are assessed based on their professional, educational, language and business communication abilities.
-Reasons for participating, willingness to learn and; personal and work values are also assessed by the Mentorship Facilitator.
+Mentees are assessed based on their professional, educational, language, and business communication abilities.
+ERIEC will also review their reasons for participating, willingness to learn, and personal and work values.

 How will I know if I am doing a good job?

 Open communication is the key to any good relationship.
 Throughout the mentoring relationship you should be speaking with your mentee about whether or not you are fulfilling the goals set at the beginning.
 You will also be asked by the Mentorship Program Director to provide feedback on your experience throughout the mentorship relationship.